sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Print numbers in a "friendly" format
+Short desc    : Print numbers in a "friendly" format
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : Provides a command to print a number with (potentially
+Descript     : Provides a command to print a number with (potentially
              : different) separators every three digits in the parts either
              : side of the decimal point (the point itself is also
              : configurable).
 The macro is fully expandable and not fragile